MarcPayz/MarcPayz/README.md

 ## Objective

-My journey in information technology at citytech has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in information technology at CityTech has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to become a Tier 1 Security Analyst or specialize in Digital Forensics and Incident Response (DFIR).

 ## Skills